On Deck — Stay Ready

 Why the Seventh Inning Is the Breaking Point

 Cramps don't happen randomly.
-They happen when sodium levels drop below the threshold needed for proper muscle contraction.
+They happen when sodium levels drop below the threshold needed for proper muscle contraction.[2]
 For most catchers, that point arrives in the sixth or seventh inning of a full game — right when the game matters most.
-Gatorade's 160mg of sodium per serving isn't enough to keep pace with what a catcher loses.
+Gatorade's 270mg of sodium per serving isn't enough to keep pace with what a catcher loses.

 The Fix Is Simpler Than You Think